 Fencing Victoria’s Member Protection Policy Overview

-FV will take disciplinary action against any person or organisation found to have breached this policy or who makes vexatious, false or malicious allegations.
+FV will take disciplinary action against any members found to have breached this policy (including those making vexatious, false or malicious allegations).

 For further information contact: firstname.lastname@example.org